Dendritic cell

-Dendritic cells are present in tissues that are in contact with the body's external environment, such as the skin (where there is a specialized dendritic cell type called the Langerhans cell), and the inner lining of the nose, lungs, stomach and intestines.
-They can also be found in an immature state in the blood.
+Dendritic cells are present in tissues that are in contact with the body's external environment, such as the skin, and the inner lining of the nose, lungs, stomach and intestines.
+They can also be found in an immature and mature state in the blood.
 Once activated, they migrate to the lymph nodes, where they interact with T cells and B cells to initiate and shape the adaptive immune response.
-At certain development stages they grow branched projections, the dendrites that give the cell its name (δένδρον or déndron being Greek for 'tree').
+At certain development stages they grow branched projections, the dendrites, that give the cell its name (δένδρον or déndron being Greek for 'tree').
 While similar in appearance to the dendrites of neurons, these are structures distinct from them.
 Immature dendritic cells are also called veiled cells, as they possess large cytoplasmic 'veils' rather than dendrites.

 History

 Dendritic cells were first described by Paul Langerhans (hence Langerhans cells) in the late nineteenth century.
 The term dendritic cells was coined in 1973 by Ralph M. Steinman and Zanvil A. Cohn.
 For discovering the central role of dendritic cells in the adaptive immune response, Steinman was awarded the Albert Lasker Award for Basic Medical Research in 2007 and the Nobel Prize in Physiology or Medicine in 2011.